 Declining honey bee populations have gripped the headlines and unfortunately spurred many land managers to allow hives on protected lands.
 Receiving a fraction of the media attention, native bee populations have been hit even harder and are ecologically more important (Mathiasson & Rehan 2019).
-A multitude of papers have shown that honey bees outcompete native… Read more Ban Honey Bee Hives from Protected Lands
+A multitude of papers have shown that honey bees outcompete native… Read more Ban Honey Bees from Protected Lands

 There are about 450 different bee species in New York State, including bumble bees, carpenter bees, sweat bees, mason bees, and honeybees.
 As their work in pollinating our gardens, farms, and natural world is priceless, please consider the following actions to help reverse their population declines: Ensure food sources: To increase forage for pollinators, plant… Read more BEES!
 They Need Our Help.